project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_mobile_setup.md

 ---
 # The Sunbird Mobile app

+The Sunbird mobile learning app is a delivery format that provides learners with the flexibility to learn anywhere, anytime, even without internet connection.

-The Sunbird Mobile app.provides mobility to the feature rich learning platform.
+The Sunbird Mobile app provides mobility to the feature rich learning platform.

 ## Steps to build APK from git repo: